What is Your "Why"?

 Business storytelling is similar.
 Telling your story will create alignment between your business and your customers.

-Here is his explanation and how it starts from the inside out:
+This video is a little long, so here is a breakdown of how it starts from the inside out:

 Every single company knows WHAT they do.
 This is true no matter how big or small, no matter what industry.
 Everyone is easily able to describe the products or services a company sells or the job function they have within the system.
 The WHAT is easy to identify.